 In the state of New York, a pedestrian struck by a motor vehicle is entitled to no-fault insurance benefits, including medical expenses and loss of earnings.
 A no-fault insurance claim must be filed within 30 days after the accident.

 Pedestrians have the right-of-way in a crosswalk.
-Pedestrians in New York may file a claim for compensation when both the car and the pedestrian have a green light and the pedestrian is struck by a driver making a left turn.
+Pedestrians in New York may file a claim for compensation when both the car and the pedestrian have a green light and the pedestrian hit by car making a left turn.
 Pedestrians struck by motor vehicles in unmarked intersections are eligible to file an injury claim if their actions were open and obvious.

 The types of compensation that one can claim after a pedestrian accident typically falls within the following four categories: